 Leverage high-end, nonlinear structural simulation technology to reduce reliance on costly, time-consuming physical testing and develop innovative downhole drilling products more quickly and cost-effectively.

-Add SIMULIA Structural Simulation Engineer to its SOLIDWORKS implementation to conduct nonlinear structural and complex contact analyses in the cloud to advance and accelerate new product development.
+Add SIMULIAworks Structural Performance Engineer to its SOLIDWORKS implementation to conduct nonlinear structural and complex contact analyses in the cloud to advance and accelerate new product development.

 - Saved tens of thousands of dollars in testing costs